Luci van Org: Other works

 For several years, Org had her own radio programmes on the Rundfunk Berlin-Brandenburg station Fritz.
 She has acted in German films and television series, including the 2002 drama film Führer Ex.
 She debuted as a screenwriter for the television series Notruf Hafenkante in 2007 and has written for ARD television series including In aller Freundschaft and WaPo Bodensee.
 She co-wrote the feature films Lollipop Monster (2011) and Electric Girl (2019), both directed by Ziska Riemann.

 Org has been a columnist for the Berliner Morgenpost.
 She debuted as a fiction writer with a short story in the 2002 anthology Taxigeschichten (lit.
 'Taxi Stories') and published her ghost story collection Der Tod wohnt nebenan in 2006, together with Das Haus von Luci's album of the same name.
 She wrote the play Die 7 Todsünden oder die Hochzeit der Wetterfee (lit.
 'The 7 Deadly Sins or the Weather Fairy's Wedding') which premiered at Berlin's Theater am Kurfürstendamm in 2006.
 She has written several novels inspired by folklore and stories about Germanic gods.
 These include the horror story Frau Hölle (lit.
 'Lady Hölle') from 2013 and the comedic and feminist Vagina dentata (lit.
 'Toothed Vagina') from 2019.
 Her 2015 novel Schneewittchen und die Kunst des Tötens (lit.
 'Snow White and the Art of Killing') is about BDSM, something she has been involved in "on and off".
 With this book, she wanted to change the public image of the sex-fetish scene created by works such as Fifty Shades of Grey, which she says portrays abuse and mentally broken people rather than "real BDSM".
+In 2023 she published the autobiographical novel Wir Fünf und ich und die Toten (lit.
+'We Five and Me and the Dead'), which is inspired by her childhood.